Rubella is an upper respiratory infection most known for its red rash.

 Factors that may increase your risk of rubella include:

 Many people with rubella do not have symptoms.
 In those who do have them, symptoms are usually mild and include:

 Upper respiratory symptoms and fatigue occur first, followed by the rash.

-Babies whose mothers have rubella during pregnancy, especially during the first trimester, can be born with severe birth defects known as congenital rubella syndrome , which can cause:
+Babies whose mothers have rubella during pregnancy, especially during the first trimester, may be miscarried or stillborn, or they may be born with severe birth defects known as congenital rubella syndrome , which can cause:

 You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Rubella is confirmed by blood tests.

 The rubella vaccine is often given as a combination vaccine with: